-(amended at Helsinki, 1993)
+(Amended at Helsinki, 1993; revised in Geneva, 1996)

-1 Introduction
+1 Scope

 This Recommendation contains advice to Administrations on conducting subjective tests of transmission quality in their own laboratories.
-It does not however deal with types of tests described in detail in other Recommendations, namely:
+It does not however deal with types of tests described in detail in other ITU-T Recommendations and documentation, namely:

-- a) determination of Reference and Relative Equivalents see Recommendation P.72 (Red Book, Volume V, Geneva, 1985 and Handbook on Telephonometry, Geneva, 1987); - b) determination of Loudness Ratings see Recommendation P.78; - c) determination of Articulation Ratings (A.E.N. values) see Recommendation P.45 (outline in Yellow Book, Volume V, 1981; full detail in Red Book, Volume V, 1962).
+- a) determination of Reference and Relative Equivalents see Handbook on Telephonometry, Geneva, 1993; - b) determination of Loudness Ratings see Recommendation P.78; - c) determination of Articulation Ratings (A.E.N. values) see Handbook on Telephonometry, Geneva, 1993.